cvra/robot-software/docs/howto/add_a_uavcan_message.md

 As you can see the bootloader requires a few flags to flash the board.
 Fortunately most of them do not change very often, or are easy to find.

-`--port` is the name of the serial port.
+* `--port` is the name of the serial port on which the CAN dongle is connected.
-`--binary` is the path to the binary we want to flash.
+* `--binary` is the path to the binary we want to flash.
-`--base-address` is the address of the beginning of the application memory.
+* `--base-address` is the address of the beginning of the application memory.
-    You can find it in the linker script (`can-io-firmware/linker/STM32F302x8_bootloader.ld`), look for `flash0`.
+    You can find it in the linker script [`can-io-firmware/linker/STM32F302x8_bootloader.ld`](https://github.com/cvra/robot-software/blob/master/can-io-firmware/linker/STM32F302x8_bootloader.ld#L8), look for `flash0`.
-`--device-class` must match the one stored in the config.
+* `--device-class` must match the one stored in the config.
-`--run` asks the board to run the application once the firmware upload is done.
+* `--run` asks the board to run the application once the firmware upload is done.

-Finally, we put the list of the boards to update (just `1` here).
+Finally, we put the list of board IDs to update (just `1` here).

 You should get a progress bar, with `Verifying firmware...
 OK` at the end.
 Your application will start and the LED should be off.